maluda-ie/maluda-portfolio/README.md

 2. As a potential client, I want to be able to find out about the designer/design studio.
 3. As a potential client, I want to view a selection of the designer's work in an accessible way.
 4. As a potential client, I want to be able to see past projects.
 5. As a potential client, I want to be able to contact the designer easliy.
+6. As a potential client, I want to be able to connect with the designer via social media.

 The interaction design included Bootstrap's scrollspy feature to enable ease of navigation on this one page site.
 Conventions were adhered to to ensure the site was intuitive and easy to use.
 Social media links can be found in the footer of the site.
 The navbar